Table of Contents

 • 4.
 Packing Cubes

 I’ve been using packing cubes for all of my travel for the past few years, and now I will never pack without them!
-I use one for undergarments, one for tops, one for bottoms…you get the idea.
-This set also comes with laundry bags, which is perfect when you don’t want your dirty clothes mixed in with your clean.
-Each person in your family can choose their own color to keep your luggage organized
+I use one for undergarments, one for tops, one for bottoms… you get the idea.
+This set also comes with laundry bags, which is perfect when you don’t want your dirty clothes mixed in with your clean ones.
+Each person in your family can choose their own color to keep everyone’s luggage organized.

 View on Amazon.com ➜